KingdomFirst/Excavator/README.md

 Excavator converts data into [Rock RMS](http://www.rockrms.com/) from other church management systems.

 Imports from FellowshipOne and CSV are currently supported.
-A port for Arena ChMS is in active development.

 ## What You'll Need To Get Started